Feodor F. Dragan received the M.S. degree in Applied

 violence, sexual assault, and stalking).
 We understand that sexual violence can

-undermine students academic success and we encourage
+undermine students academic

-students who have experienced some form of sexual misconduct to talk to someone
+success and we encourage students who have experienced some form of sexual

-about their experience, so they can get the support they need.
+misconduct to talk to someone about their experience, so they can get the

 It is my goal that you feel able